replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ## About Storage Destinations

-For disaster recovery snapshots, backups should be configured to use a store that exists outside of the cluster.
-This is especially true for installations on cluster created with the Replicated Kubernetes installer.
+For disaster recovery snapshots, backups should be configured to use a storage destination that exists outside of the cluster.
+This is especially true for installations on cluster created with the Replicated Kubernetes installer, because the default storage location on these clusters is internal.

 You can use a storage provider that is compatible with Velero as the storage destination for backups created with the Replicated snapshots feature.
 For a list of the compatible storage providers, see [Providers](https://velero.io/docs/v1.9/supported-providers/) in the Velero documentation.